Prince George’s First Day Of School Is This Week, And He’ll Be Much Busier This Year

 “Prince George’s time at school is private and although the Duke and Duchess shared an image from his first day at primary school last year, they won’t do it every year.”

-That’s in keeping with royal tradition, says the magazine: there are pictures from both Prince William and Prince Harry on their first day of their first year of school, but there are very few pictures of them at school from later years.
+That’s in keeping with royal tradition, says the magazine: There are pictures from both Prince William and Prince Harry on their first day of their first year of school, but there are very few pictures of them at school from later years.

-In case you’re craving more adorable pictures of the future King, don’t despair: word around London is that George will be a pageboy (and his sister Charlotte a bridesmaid) when their dad’s cousin, Princess Eugenie, gets married on September 12.
+In case you’re craving more adorable pictures of the future king, don’t despair: Word around London is that George will be a pageboy (and his sister Charlotte a bridesmaid) when their dad’s cousin, Princess Eugenie, gets married on September 12.
 There will doubtless be plenty of pictures of George then.

 Prince George returns to school on Thursday.